Search

 Posted on 7/17/2025 by Lion Technology Inc.

-Back in 2016, US EPA informed residents of Hoosick Falls, NY that the village’s drinking water was unsafe due to PFAS contamination.
-Later that same year, a class-action lawsuit was filed.
+In 2016, residents of Hoosick Falls, NY were alerted by US EPA that the village’s drinking water was unsafe due to PFAS contamination.
+Later that year, a class-action lawsuit was filed naming four companies operating locally as responsible for the contamination.

-If approved by the judge, the agreement would bring the total amount given to residents to about $41 million.
-Most of that, in the form of repayment for property losses due to contamination, with a portion funding a medical monitoring program.
+In 2021, three of the firms named in the suit settled for $65.25 million.
+This month, a fourth company agreed to resolve their alleged role for $27 million.
+If approved by the judge, the agreement would provide for repayment to residents for property losses due to contamination, with a portion funding a medical monitoring program.

 Related: EPA Releases Revised PFAS Disposal Guidance